Yoon, Biden Agree to Develop Comprehensive, Strategic Alliance

 They also reiterated their intent to provide humanitarian support as the North grapples with a COVID-19 outbreak.

-On defense, the two sides agreed to launch talks on expanding joint military exercises and reactivate the Extended Deterrence Strategy and Consultation Group (EDSCG) which was suspended in 2018.

-The U.S. reaffirmed its commitment to deploying strategic assets if necessary in a timely and coordinated manner.
-The allies will also expand cooperation in dealing with cyber threats from North Korea including state-sponsored cyber attacks.

-On economic security, the two sides will step up cooperation through frequent communication and a new dialogue channel on supply chains and cutting edge technology.
+On economic security, the allies agreed to step up cooperation through frequent communication and a new dialogue channel on supply chains and cutting edge technology.

 South Korea has also formally confirmed its participation in the U.S.-led initiative known as the Indo-Pacific Economic Framework (IPEF).